Characterising slopes for hyperbolic knots and Whitehead doubles: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Steven Sivek for his invaluable guidance, as well as Marc Lackenby and Patricia Sorya for many helpful conversations.
-She would additionally like to thank David Gabai and Duncan McCoy for their suggested improvements which inspired some of the new results in the latest version of this article.
-This work was supported by the Engineering and Physical Sciences Research Council (EPSRC) Centre for Doctoral Training in Geometry and Number Theory at the Interface: London School of Geometry and Number Theory (LSGNT) - reference [EP/S021590/1].
-The author would also like to thank the Max-Planck-Institut für Mathematik (MPIM) for their hospitality.
+She would additionally like to thank David Gabai and Duncan McCoy for their suggested improvements which inspired some of the new results in the final version of this article.
+This work was supported by the Engineering and Physical Sciences Research Council (EPSRC) Centre for Doctoral Training in Geometry and Number Theory at the Interface (The London School of Geometry and Number Theory), University College London [EP/S021590/1].
+The author would also like to thank her host institution, Imperial College London, and the Max-Planck-Institut für Mathematik (MPIM) for their hospitality.